CodeForFoco/org/Marketing/2019_Fundraising_Email.md

 > Code for Fort Collins was instrumental in getting the Long-term Homeless Data Dashboard built and beta tested.
 They were great partners, hard and responsive workers, and we couldn't have gotten this vital tool to the community without their technical assistance.
 It was one of our most proud accomplishments in 2018, and we’re so grateful they made the development and launch possible.

 Finally, we want to highlight a project we're still working on.
 In collaboration with the Poudre Fire Authority, we're making it easy for fire fighters (who are the front lines to many citizen's interactions with quasi-government figures) to better connect people with free resources in the city.
 Things like heating assistance, wheelchairs, mental health aid and more are offered freely to many of our citizen.
 By better connecting these first-responders to knowledge and access to these services, we're hopeful that non-emergency situations can lead to a better connected city (well, technically, fire district).

+If you're interested in supporting further projects like Solar Scorecard, Homeward 2020, and the Fire Department project, donate now: https://tinyurl.com/CFFCDonate

 See you tomorrow,<br>
 David